-The site does not lie close to any water courses and does not have a history of flooding.
+Although there are some drains and issues in the locale the site does not lie close to any significant water courses and it does not have a history of flooding.
 In these circumstances it is felt unlikely that it will be liable to flooding and in this regard a Flood Risk Assessment will not be required.